nrszero/dotfiles-arch-hyprland/README.md

 **Important**: You may need to adjust your monitor configuration before first login.

-Edit these files to match your display setup:
+Edit this file to match your display setup:
-- `~/.config/hypr/hyprland.lua` - Hyprland monitor configuration
-- `~/.config/greetd/hyprland.lua` - Login screen monitor configuration
+- `~/dotfiles/etc/greetd/monitors.lua` - Global monitor configuration

 Then redeploy system configs: